lipuwater/blog/README.md

 ###### Author

-You can use author info by add `author: flowerwrong` and `avatar: 'https://avatars2.githubusercontent.com/u/5362640?v=3&s=460'` to post header.
+You can use author info by add `author: flowerwrong` to post header.

 ###### Demo post